 Fix 4 Update your device drivers

-If your FIFA 19 just keeps crashing, it’s very likely that your device drivers (especially your graphics card driver) are outdated or corrupt.
+If your FIFA 19 just keeps crashing, your device drivers (especially your graphics card driver) are likely outdated or corrupt.
 To fix it, you can update your drivers manually or automatically.

 Option 1: Update your drivers manually